microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 You have now submitted a deployment, which is a logical collection of objects including a *pod*, a *container*, and **LoadBalancer** service.
 OpenShift will schedule a SQL Server container in a *pod* on a *node* on the cluster.

-Now Proceed to the next step to check whether the deployment was successful.
+Proceed to the next step to check whether the deployment was successful.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Verify the SQL Server deployment</p>